avl/noatun/docs/docs.md

 Each Noatun database has two parts:
  * Event store: contains all events in the database
- * Materialized view: maintained by "applying" all events in order
+ * Materialized view: maintained by "applying" all events in order, rolling back as needed to handle messages that arrive out-of-order.

 ```mermaid